 As noted, we can verify your coverage.
 To do this, we gather information about what type of insurance you have (based on your coverage provider and policy number) and then contact your insurance provider to find out what type of coverage you have that applies to the services we offer.
 This process does not mean we will provide services or that you have to receive services from us.
 However, in a matter of an hour or less, in most cases, you’ll know what type of coverage you have and what the costs to you may be.

 Our process verifies the status of your plan, the care your plan pays for and the deductibles you must pay.
 This is a free process, will have no impact on your employment or insurance, and it is also 100 percent confidential.

-The Florida House Experience also accepts private health insurance purchased on the Health Insurance Marketplace as well as state-government organized plans.
+FHE Health also accepts private health insurance purchased on the Health Insurance Marketplace as well as state-government organized plans.
 We’re happy to give you more information when you contact our admissions counselors.